AlanDeLuna18/sp25-cse110-lab3/standup.md

 | Alan De Luna | Very good! | Looking forward for the weekend! | Work on Lab 1 and Lab 2 | Finished Labs 1 and 2, working on Lab 3 | Add CSS to my HTML code from Lab 2, finish Lab 3 |

+#### What to Consider in the Future

+- Finishing Lab 4
+- Using the knowledge gained from this lab and use it to write the CSS for the group project!